 Blessed with about 1,800 kilometers of mainland coastline and more than a thousand islands and islets, Croatia is arguably the best destination in Europe for boating, water sports, and scenic island cruises.

 It’s indeed a beach lover’s paradise, while the long history and beautiful architecture of its centuries-old coastal cities attract culture enthusiasts as well.

-Driving along Croatia’s glorious, endless coast is an excellent way to get around Croatia, but we strongly recommend that you include a ferry or catamaran ride in your itinerary as well.
+Driving along Croatia’s glorious, endless coast is an excellent way to get around Croatia.
+Still, we strongly recommend that you include a ferry or catamaran ride in your itinerary as well.